 As noted in Sec.
 4.5, the defining axioms for the real numbers in terms of Cauchy sequences of rationals are not transferred to the t-syntax of NPAR, which will only contain theorems that are statements about real numbers.
 Because open intervals and a countable infinity of real numbers do not exist in NPAR (see Secs.
 4.4 and 4.5.1), many of the proofs of classical real analysis and number theory cannot be formalized in NPAR.
 In particular, Cantor's diagonal argument for the uncountability of the set of real numbers cannot be formalized in NPAR.
-Fermat's last theorem cannot be formalized in NPAR because it would be an illegal statement about embedded natural numbers x, y, z and n that are restricted to be finite, $i.e., x \neq \infty$, etc.
+Fermat's last theorem cannot be formalized in NPAR because it would be an illegal statement about embedded natural numbers x, y, z and n that are restricted to be finite, i.e., $x \neq \infty$, etc.

-At first sight, NPAR appears to be severely restricted, but because multivalued functions and division by zero are legal (see Secs.
-4.5.2, 4.5.3 and 4.5.4) it is still possible to recover many of the results that are needed for physical theories.
+At first sight, NPAR appears to be severely restricted, but because multivalued functions and division by zero are legal, it is still possible to recover many of the results that are needed for physical theories.
 In future work, we will consider the detailed development of real analysis in NPAR.
 We will also consider extensions of NPAR that formalize Euclidean geometry, Newtonian mechanics and quantum mechanics.
 In particular, we will demonstrate that non-Euclidean geometries and relativity theory are infinitary theories by the NAFL yardstick and cannot be formalized in NAFL.